 - Are there any government regulations that will affect your business?

 Every business needs a little tender loving care from time to time.
 Laws and regulations change, and there are always those little things that you may have been putting off because they were not a big deal yet.
 This year is your chance to get caught up on all of that.
-Take a brief inventory and make sure that everything in your business is lined up to make 2018 a super successful year!
+Take a brief inventory and make sure that everything in your business is lined up to make 2018 legal health check up a super successful year!

 - If you are operating as a sole proprietor, is it time to consider incorporating?